Carita Paradis

 Carita Paradis (born 1953) is a Swedish linguist, and Professor of English Language and Linguistics at Lund University.

 Her research is focused on the dynamics of meaning-making in human communication.
 Within the framework of Cognitive Semantics, her works highlight the meaningful functioning of language in all its guises and all its uses when people communicate with one another.
 She is best known for her work on meanings related to degree, opposition and stance-taking in human communication.
 She has authored/co-authored and edited several books, including Degree Modifiers of Adjectives in Spoken British English, Antonyms in English: Construals, Constructions and Canonicity, The Construal of Spatial Meaning: Windows into Conceptual Space, Representing Wine – Sensory Perceptions, Communication and Cultures, and Advice in Conversation: A Mixed-Methods Approach to Corpus Pragmatics.

 Paradis is a Member and former President of the Royal Society of Letters at Lund, and a Member of Academia Europaea.
-She has served as the Chair of the Scientific Council for the Humanities and Social Sciences, and of Linguistics at The Swedish Research Council.
+She has served as the Chair of the Scientific Council for the Humanities and Social Sciences, and of Linguistics at The Swedish Research Council and an expert at the European Research Council.
 She is Editor of Cognitive Linguistics in Practice book series.

 Career

 Upon receiving her Doctoral degree from Lund University, Paradis started her academic career as a Research fellow at Lund University in 1997.
 In the following year, she also held an appointment as a Senior lecturer, and served on this position until 2005.
 She was then appointed Full Professor of English Linguistics at Linnaeus University, before rejoining Lund University in 2010 as Full Professor of English Language and Linguistics, and Manager of Research and Research Education.

 Paradis was Chair of Linguistics at the Swedish Research Council from 2010 to 2015, and Chair of the Scientific Council for the Humanities and Social Sciences from 2013 to 2015.
 She is a Member of the board of the Scandinavian Association of Language and Cognition (SALC) and was appointed as its vice-president from 2006 until 2009, and President from 2011 until 2013.

-Carita has been a visiting professor at various universities including the University of Verona, Shanghai International Studies University, Charles University, University of Castilla–La Mancha, University of Zagreb, University of Málaga and a visiting PhD student University of Manchester.
+Paradis has been a visiting professor at various universities including the University of Verona, Shanghai International Studies University, Charles University, University of Castilla–La Mancha, University of Zagreb, University of Málaga and a visiting PhD student University of Manchester.